zainh8296/vertex/README.md

 ---

 ## 📜 **License**
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [BSD 3-Clause License](LICENSE).
 See the LICENSE file for more details.

 ---